Pinterest Affiliate Marketing: The Ultimate Guide To Making Money On Pinterest

 Growing Your Pinterest

-Now that we’ve talked about some best practices, let’s look at expanding your income.
-It’s time to grow your little Pinterest account.
+Now that we've talked about some best practices, let's look at expanding your income using this visual search engine.
+It's time to grow your little Pinterest account to attract more Pinterest users.

 One of the most vital steps you can take early on is to make your profile look authentic.
 This means publishing pins, creating boards, and following others.
 If you already have a Pinterest account with 200+ followers, you can skip steps 1 and 2 below.